MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 ### How memory is actually divided

-After accounting for memory overhead, the executor memory is divided into several regions.
+Within the executor memory (JVM heap), Spark divides the space into several regions.
 Let's see how:

 <pre class="mermaid">
 graph TB